lyz-code/blue-book/docs/sanoid.md

             severity: critical
         annotations:
             summary: "Errors found on sanoid log at {{ $labels.hostname}}"
+      - alert: SlowSpaSyncZFSError
+        expr: |
+          count_over_time({job="zfs"} |~ `spa_deadman.*slow spa_sync` [10m]) > 0
+        for: 0m
+        labels:
+          severity: critical
+        annotations:
+          summary: "Slow sync traces found in the ZFS debug logs at {{ $labels.hostname}}"
+          message: "This usually happens before the ZFS becomes unresponsible"
 ```

+The `SanoidNotRunningError` alert uses a broader search that ensures that all hosts are included and multiplies it to 0 to raise the alert if none is shown for the `sanoid` service.
 # Troubleshooting

 ## [Syncoid no tty present and no askpass program specified](https://sidhion.com/blog/posts/zfs-syncoid-slow/)